On the computability of conditional probability: Computable Probability Theory

 \section{Computable Probability Theory}

 We now give some background on computable probability theory, which will enable us to formulate our results.
-The foundations of the theory include notions of computability for probability measures developed by Edalat \cite{MR1461849}, Weihrauch \cite{MR1694441}, Schroeder \cite{MR2321779}, and G\'acs \cite{MR2159646}.
-Computable probability theory itself builds off notions and results in computable analysis.
-For a general introduction to this approach to real computation, see Weihrauch \cite{MR1795407}, Braverman \cite{DBLP:conf/focs/Braverman05} or Braverman and Cook \cite{MR2208383}.
+The foundations of the theory include notions of computability for probability measures developed by Edalat \citeyearpar{MR1461849}, Weihrauch \citeyearpar{MR1694441}, Schr\"oder \citeyearpar{MR2351942}, and G\'acs \citeyearpar{MR2159646}.
+Computable probability theory itself builds off notions and results in computable analysis, specifically the Type-2 Theory of Effectivity.
+For a general introduction to this approach to real computation, see Weihrauch \citeyearpar{MR1795407}, Braverman \citeyearpar{DBLP:conf/focs/Braverman05} or Braverman and Cook \citeyearpar{MR2208383}.